A new flow solving the LYZ equation in K\"ahler geometry: Introduction

+Next we consider the convergence of longtime solution of flow \eqref{FYZflow}.
+Now we need to assume the LYZ equation has a subsolution $\ul u$ which also satisfies inequality \eqref{B01}.
+The first main result of this paper is

-\begin{theorem} Let $(M,\omega)$ be a compact K\"{a}hler manifold and $\chi$ a closed real $(1,1 )$ form.
-Assume that $\theta_0\in(0, \pi)$ and there exists a subsolution \underline{u} of dHYM equation \eqref{dHYM2} in the sense of \eqref{A0} which also satisfies \eqref{B0}.
-Then there exists a longtime solution $u(x,t)$ of dHYM flow \eqref{dhymflow} and it converges to a smooth solution $u^{\infty}$ to the dHYM equation:
+\begin{theorem} Let $(M,\omega)$ be a compact K\"{a}hler manifold of dimension $n$ and $\chi$ a closed real $(1,1 )$ form with $\theta_0\in(0, \pi)$.
+Suppose the LYZ equation \eqref{LYZ2} has a subsolution $\underline{u}$ in the sense of \eqref{A0} which also satisfies \eqref{B01}.
+If $u_0$ satisfies \eqref{B0}, then the longtime solution $u(x,t)$ of flow \eqref{FYZflow} converges to a smooth solution $u^{\infty}$ to the LYZ equation:

 \end{theorem}